A guided tour of the Ancien Palais du Parlement

 We walk out of the Ancien Palais du Parlement with the feeling of having discovered a vast section of the Dauphiné’s history – with, in mind, the images of the woodwork, the hangings and the gildings that decorate this place whose rich history lives up to its glorious past.

-If you also want to visit the Ancien Palais du Parlement during a guided tour with Barbara or another guide of the Tourist Information Centre, check out the list of guided tours.
+If you also want to visit the Ancien Palais du Parlement during a guided tour with Barbara or another guide of the Tourist Information Centre.